vbud/website/src/content/blog/right-knee-medical-history.md

 # 6 years of pain

 It's now been over 6 years since the initial ACL surgery and subsequent complications.
 I cannot express in words how difficult this has been.
 Assuming I even partially restore normal function in the coming years, I'll have spent a decade of my life on this.
 It's likely I'll be dealing with this in one form or another for the rest of my life.
-I hope the surgeon who placed the graft incorrectly, which almost certainly caused that first cyclops lesion, hasn't caused these same issues in other patients.

 Onward.